 - Examines your foreign travel: The original poster is correct that background investigators will look at his travel and behavior – especially in a hostile nation like Russia.
 They will likely need to conduct interviews with neighbors or classmates in that country and do their due diligence to ensure that you were not involved with any crimes or bad actors while abroad.
 If you have significant foreign travel experience or close foreign contacts, be prepared for delays; this process takes time.
 But unless you are suspected of espionage or another crime, American intelligence personnel would not be keeping tabs on you abroad.

-- Observes your behavior online: To be clear, they are not tracking every keystroke, but you can expect that they will be observing your behavior on social media.
+- Observes your behavior online: To be clear, they are not tracking every keystroke, but you can expect that they could observe your behavior on social media.
 However, if you are a current government employee or active duty military, you can expect that they are observing your behavior on government devices or networks.
 Such can be said for any employer.

 - Verifies addresses, transcripts, and military service: Naturally the government wants to ensure that you are who you say you are and that you’ve given a truthful account of your life before applying for a security clearance.

 - Interview family, friends, and acquaintances: Again, this is to verify information listed on your SF-86 form.

 What the Government Doesn’t Do to Security Clearance Applicants